Zarkopafilis/Random-Notes/README.md

 http://thecodinguniverse.com/ --> You may understand many things.
 I dislike some stuff Search at youtube : thebennybox <-- amazing stuff here

-Not using power-of-two values sometimes can produce weird effects!
+Not using power-of-two values sometimes can produce weird results!